-The two primary accounting methods used to produce financial records generate materially different reports.
+The two primary accounting methods used to produce financial records generate materially distinct reports for your small business.
 This is because the two methods have numerous differences, including the requirements to use them.
-Although both can be used and are accepted by external users, your company may be more suitable for the cash method or the accrual method.
+Although both can be used and are accepted by external users, you may find that your small business benefits from one more than the other.

 Cash Method of Accounting

 The cash method of accounting is a simplified system that records transactions based on when the cash element of the deal has been performed.
-In a sale, this is when cash is collected.
-For an expense, this is when the bill is paid.
-For example, you receive your telephone expense invoice on January 25.
-Payment is due February 15, and payment is made on this day.
+In a sale, this is when cash is collected, meaning when you pay the bill – not when you received it.
+For example, imagine you receive your telephone expense invoice on January 25.
+Payment is due February 15, and you make the payment on February 15.
 Because the cash transaction portion – your payment – occurred in February, the telephone expense is recorded in February.

 Accrual Method of Accounting

-The accrual method records transactions when the underlying transaction has occurred.
-It disregards when payment has occurred and includes the event in the financial statements based on revenue and expense recognition rules.
-In the example above, the telephone expense occurred in January because the telephone was used in January.
-Even if the invoice was paid three months late, the charges related to usage in a specific month so that is where an accrual method entry would place the transaction.
+The accrual method records your company’s transactions when the underlying transaction occurs.
+It disregards when you make the payment and includes the event in the financial statements based on revenue and expense recognition rules.
+Using the example above, your telephone expense occurred in January because the telephone was used in January.
+Even if you pay the invoice three months late, the charges are related to usage in a specific month, so that’s where the accrual method entry places the transaction.

 Accruals and Deferrals

-The main difference between these two methods are accruals and deferrals.
-These two types of adjusting entries occur in an accrual system and do not occur in a cash accounting system.
-An accrual reports a transaction before cash has been collected or paid.
+The main difference between these two methods is accruals and deferrals.
+These two types of adjusting entries occur in an accrual system and don’t occur in a cash accounting system.
+An accrual reports a transaction before you collect or pay the cash.
 The telephone expense example above is an accrual entry.
-This is because the expense occurred and no payment was made; the adjusting entry places a liability on the balance sheet to demonstrate the bill is owed.
+This is because your expense occurred but you didn’t make an immediate payment.
+The adjusting entry places a liability on the balance sheet to demonstrate the amount of the bill that you owe.

 Alternatively, a deferral adjustment occurs after the cash portion of the transaction has occurred, but the underlying benefit is not yet completed.